 Being one of the largest names in the crypto world, both Coinbase and Coinbase Wallet provide military-grade security, an easy user interface, and support a large number of cryptocurrencies.
 Coinbase and Coinbase Wallet are both best suited for beginners and advanced users in the crypto space.
 But it must be noted that you don’t need to have a Coinbase account to use the Coinbase wallet.

+TLDR; Why to use Coinbase?
 If you want to buy and sell your crypto, Coinbase will be the best choice.
-And if you’re looking for a secure wallet for your digital assets, Coinbase Wallet will be your best bet.
+Why use Coinbase Wallet?
+If you’re looking for a secure wallet for your digital assets, Coinbase Wallet will be your best bet.